Here's some of our favourite wildlife experiences to add to your bucket list of adventures

 As with all wildlife, seeing a leopard can never be guaranteed, but we’ll share our top spots to be likely to see one.

-Sabi Sands in Kruger National Park is a great because from a recent research it has shown that it has the highest population density of leopard in the whole of Southern Africa.
-Also the leopards are extremely relaxed around safari vehicles, making for exquisite photography opportunities.
+Sabi Sands in Kruger National Park is great because recent research has shown that it has the highest population density of leopards in the whole of Southern Africa.
+Also, the leopards are extremely relaxed around safari vehicles, making for exquisite photography opportunities.

-Cheetah used to be wide-spread throughout Africa and the middle East, and in ancient Egypt, cheetah were sometimes domesticated and used for numerous things such as pest control and hunting.
+Cheetahs used to be widespread throughout Africa and the Middle East, and in ancient Egypt, cheetahs were sometimes domesticated and used for numerous things such as pest control and hunting.
 Now cheetah numbers are extremely threatened with around 7,000 left in the wild.
 The lightest and quickest of the big cats are actually adaptable in a wide range of habitats but here are some suggestions to give you the best chance of spotting these phenomenal animals.

-Kenya and Tanzania – The combined eco-system of the Masai Mara and Serengeti is the perfect habitat.
+Kenya and Tanzania – The combined ecosystem of the Masai Mara and Serengeti is the perfect habitat.
 Wide open spaces and plenty of prey for the cheetah to chase.
-In the Masai Mara there is actually a coalition of five brothers who work together to bring down large pray.
+In the Masai Mara, there is actually a coalition of five brothers who work together to bring down large prey.